TN 149 (06-25)

 English Language Script

-The wage and employment information authorization you provide us will remain effective until:
+• Your authorization will remain effective until:

 • your entitlement or eligibility for payments ends and no other claims or appeals are pending;

-• you revoke your authorization; or
+• you revoke your authorization and it is processed by SSA; or

 • we no longer count your income and resources to determine the claimant’s SSI eligibility, if you are an SSI deemor.

-We will record your response electronically.
+• We will record your response electronically in our systems.

 Spanish Language Script